BlueQuartzSoftware/DREAM3DCI/README.md

 + Commit those changes back to your GitHub area.
 + Submit a Pull Request (PR) against this repository
 + An admin for the repo will inspect your changes and kick off a build on the Azure build environment

+## Updating all the submodules to the latest 'develop' branch ##

+    [DREAN3DCI]$ git submodule foreach git pull origin develop

+## Add/Update the Remote for the Repositories that you wish to test ##